 Student Assistants & Interns

-Dhaivat Dave is pursuing a Master’s degree in Electrical Engineering at CSUF, he was a computer lab assistant, has volunteered at many CSUF events (ASI Spring concert, Graduate Expo), is on the board of the Indian Student Association at CSUF, and designed posters for his Taekwondo club.
+Dhaivat Dave is pursuing a Master’s degree in Electrical Engineering at CSUF, he has volunteered at many CSUF events (ASI Spring concert, Graduate Expo), is on the board of the Indian Student Association at CSUF, and designed posters for his Taekwondo club.

 Ms. Elizabeth Jimenez will provide consultation for heritage language curriculum development and teacher training focusing the Common Core State Standards.
 She is the CEO of GEMAS Consulting, which focuses on K–12 professional development and the coaching of administrators and teachers of English Learners.
 A true pioneer in bilingual education, Ms. Jimenez contributed to the What Works portion of the Reparable Harm study on LTELs.
 She also delivers professional development as the Lead Consultant for CABE Professional Development Services.